Turkey hunting: Techniques and equipment

 Depending on local rules and regulations, the wild turkey is hunted either in the spring or fall.
 Spring hunts target gobblers (male turkeys) and fall hunts usually target either sex.
 Spring hunting coincides with the wild turkey mating season, where gobblers can be called into gun range with calls that mimic the sounds of a hen.
 Fall seasons occur when turkeys are in flocks, and the typical fall hunt strategy is to "bust up" or "scatter" a flock of turkeys, and then use turkey calls to encourage the scattered birds to group back up together.

-The shotgun is a popular weapon for hunting wild turkey.
-Shotgun gauges used in turkey hunting include 10, 12, 16, and 20 gauge.#2, #4, #5, and #6 lead shot is often used in 2 3/4", 3", or 3 1/2" shotshells.
-Bow and arrow is starting to become popular among hunters.
-Common hunting broadheads are used for body shots while "guillotine" style broadheads are intended to remove the head with the shot.
-Some states even allow small caliber rifles to be used while pursuing turkeys.
-Turkey hunters usually wear full camouflage, from head to toe, to conceal themselves from the wild turkey's excellent eyesight.
-This includes pants, shirt, hat, boots, gloves, and a mask.
-Many hunters wear a turkey vest with a cushion to sit on and compartments to carry their calls and dead turkeys.

-Calls used in turkey hunting fall into two categories, air and friction activated.
-Air calls include diaphragms, wingbone calls, Turpin yelpers, trumpet calls, and snuff tube calls.
-Friction calls include box calls, pot and peg calls, scratch boxes, and push pin calls.
-These calls are relatively easy to use and even a beginner can use them to call in turkeys.